 When I went on my first ghost tour in Savannah, it was a great experience.
 I had a good time seeing some of Savannah’s most haunted locations and hearing about the ghosts that haunt them.
 That was until I went home and started researching those locations on my own.
 What I found out was that much of what I was told was completely made up.
 It wasn’t just that ghost tour, it seems to be how most ghost tour companies run things.
 The creepier their stories are, the better they did.
 This really irked me.
 As a History buff, I found it slightly offensive.
 I knew that I could do better.

 When I started Ghost City, I decided right away that all of our tours would be historically accurate.
 This decision wasn’t popular, especially with other ghost tour companies.
 As I started posting my research online a number of tour companies attacked me personally, and Ghost City.
 In the process of simply trying to uncover the truth behind Savannah’s haunted locations, I had torn apart each and every ghost story that they were telling.
 Unfortunately, that did nothing to deter these companies from continuing their ways.
 To this day, the same ghost tour companies still tell the same B.S. stories to their guests.
-Finding out the truth behind our haunted locations, in Savannah, New Orleans and elsewhere, has become one of the pillars of Ghost City.
+Finding out the truth behind our haunted locations, in Savannah, New Orleans, Charleston, and elsewhere, has become one of the pillars of Ghost City.
 Our guests love it, concierges recommend us in droves because they all appreciate that we take the time to get their city’s history correct.

 On top of all of that, the truth is often much more interesting and creepier, if you’re willing to put in the work to get to the bottom of things.
 My team and I take a lot of pride in the hours that we put into getting a story right.
 Whether it is researching the location in the Historic Archives or interviewing the people who live and work in these locations, we do what it takes to get to the truth.